GoogleDistributedCloud/GDCBareMetal/README.md

 ## CEPF labs
 These are the CE labs that have a maxiumum of 3 tries, are timed at 2-10 hours and only available via specific account RBAC.
 I would recommend pre-automating the labs using at least gcloud IaC first before using up one attempt.
 80% is required as usual.
-GPU Bencharking for Inference - GKE Node pools - https://partner.skills.google/course_templates/1720/labs/629704
+GPU Bencharking for Inference - GKE Node pools - https://partner.skills.google/course_templates/1720/labs/629704 and https://docs.cloud.google.com/distributed-cloud/hosted/docs/latest/gdcag/application/ao-user/containers/deploy-gpu-container-workloads

 ### Workarounds for GDC training specific to partner logins
 I am a GCP partner so I have access to all the L200/L300 GDC training (paths 1681/1033), however if you are in the middle of attaining partner status or do not yet have a login from your org - some of the content is available without a partner login - for example the L300 air gapped training (paths 1681/1034) does not need a partner login.